-Both arguments are presented in the official ballot arguments submitted Friday by supporters and opponents of 567 Maybell Ave., a development that includes a 60-unit apartment complex for seniors and 12 single-family homes.
-While the former maintain in their argument that the project is a battle over affordable housing, a much needed amenity in Palo Alto, the latter frame the issue in terms of zoning and argue that the Maybell project is merely the latest attempt by the City Council to encourage dense developments despite residents' wishes.
+Both arguments are presented in the official ballot arguments submitted Aug.
+16 by supporters and opponents of 567 Maybell Ave., a development that includes a 60-unit apartment complex for seniors and 12 single-family homes.
+The former maintain in their argument that affordable housing is a much needed amenity in Palo Alto; the latter frame the issue in terms of zoning and argue that the Maybell project is merely the latest attempt by the City Council to encourage dense developments despite residents' wishes.

-In this case, the public benefit is affordable housing for seniors, a valuable commodity in a city where both housing prices and the senior population are rapidly rising.
-The council, in unanimously approving the project, agreed that this "planned community" development is appropriate because it provides a critical benefit.
-Proponents of Measure D, which would uphold the council's approval, make the same point in their official argument, which focuses on the product rather than the process.
-They note that nearly 20 percent of Palo Alto seniors are living near or below the poverty line according to the Council on Aging of Silicon Valley.
+Measure proponents, in their official argument, focus on the product rather than the process.
+They note that nearly 20 percent of Palo Alto seniors are living near or below the poverty line, according to the Council on Aging of Silicon Valley.

 "Palo Alto's seniors deserve a high quality, safe and affordable place to live," the argument in favor of the project states.
 "But over the last 10 years, housing costs have doubled, making it increasingly difficult for Palo Alto residents on fixed incomes to remain in our community and live close to their children and grandchildren after they retire."

 The argument in favor of Measure D also states that the development would have "minimal impact on the surrounding neighborhood, traffic and schools."